shams-rasulzade/shams-rasulzade/ReadMe.md

 <h2>Hi, I'm <strong>Shams Rasulzade</strong></h2>
 <hr>
 <h3>I'm a Computer Science student at ASOIU.
-I've been interested in programming for about 2 years</h3>
+I've been interested in programming for about 2 years. <br>
+Scroll down for more... 🙂</h3>

 <hr>